Sunday, November 30, 2008

 I say "bunch" because my next door neighbor has five, and most of them are allowed to roam the neighborhood.
 They only go home to eat.

 This one spends most of his time on my porch.
 When he's on the railing, I don't mind.
-I hate it when he lies just outside of my door for me to t
+I hate it when he lies just outside of my door for me to trip over him.

 This is the really mean one.
 His name is Buddy.
 He challenges other cats and gets into fights.